Peanut: Pests and diseases

-If peanut plants are subjected to severe drought during pod formation, or if pods are not properly stored, they may become contaminated with the mold Aspergillus flavus which may produce carcinogenic substances called aflatoxins.
-Lower-quality peanuts, particularly where mold is evident, are more likely to be contaminated.
-The USDA tests every truckload of raw peanuts for aflatoxin; any containing aflatoxin levels of more than 15 parts per billion are destroyed.
-The peanut industry has manufacturing steps to ensure all peanuts are inspected for aflatoxin.
+If peanut plants are subjected to severe drought during pod formation, or if pods are not properly stored, they may become contaminated with the mold Aspergillus flavus which may produce carcinogenic aflatoxins.
+Lower-quality and moldy peanuts are more likely to be contaminated.
+The USDA tests every truckload of raw peanuts for aflatoxin; any containing more than 15 parts per billion are destroyed.
+The industry has manufacturing steps to ensure all peanuts are inspected for aflatoxin.
 Peanuts tested to have high aflatoxin are used to make peanut oil where the mold can be removed.

-The plant leaves can also be affected by a fungus, Alternaria arachidis.
+The ant leaves can be affected by a fungus, Alternaria arachidis.